subtitled: "The Convergence of Virtual Reality and Blockchain Technologies"

 Will Harvey's and Jeffrey Ventrella's virtual world There.com (Silicon Valley, 2003) and Philip Rosedale's virtual world Second Life (Silicon Valley, 2003) came out at the same time that a philosopher, Nick Bostrom, was hinting that we may live in a simulation in his essay "Are You Living in a Computer Simulation?"
 (2003); and despite being dismissed by all reputable physicists, to this day plenty of philosophers discuss that hypothesis.
 At this point the idea of the simulation was competing with the idea of the singularity for popularity among futurists.
 Another thing that was becoming popular was Wikipedia (launched by Jimmy Wales in 2001) that created a whole new awareness about the "collective brain": in June the Wikimedia Foundation was founded, in October the first workshop of Wikipedians took place (in Germany) and by the end of the year it boasted hundreds of thousands of articles in multiple languages.

 However, a threat was looming large on virtual worlds like Second Life: the combined rise of social networking software (Friendster launched in 2002, MySpace in 2003, Facebook in 2004), of texting on mobile devices, and of voice and video over IP (Skype in 2003, YouTube in 2005).
 Social networks introduced a competing model, that seemed to exert a strong appeal on the generation of the 2000s: a curated version of their real life in this universe instead of an anonymous vicarious life in an alternate universe.
 Vanity over immagination.
 The social network became a game to get as many "likes" as possible.
 The model of social networking sites was a disembodied world of information that remains tightly coupled with the real embodied world.
 Social networking sites shared with the metaverse vision the property of grass-roots, bottom-up self-organization rather than the traditional top-down organization.
-At the same time the success of MMORPGs, from Sony's Everquest (1999) to Blizzard Entertainment's World of Warcraft (2004), impressed another paradigm shift: competition rather than collaboration.
-The generation of the 2000s seemed more interested in vanity and competition than in imagination and collaboration.
-Furthermore, virtual worlds paled in comparison with fantasy worlds of videogames, for example Azeroth, introduced by Warcraft (1994) and refined in World of Warcraft, and Hyrule, introduced by Nintendo's The Legend of Zelda (1986) and transitioned to 3D in 1998.
-A MMORPG like Electronic Arts' The Sims Online (2002), which simulated a world economy, a descendant of Will Wright's life-simulation game SimCity (1989), came very close to being a metaverse.
+At the same time the success of MMORPGs (massively multiplayer online role-playing games), which were basically a graphical version of the MUD, from Richard Garriott's & Ralph Koster's Ultima Online (1997) to Brad McQuaid's & Steve Clover's Everquest (1999), culminating with Rob Pardo's World of Warcraft (2004), which tapped into Blizzard Entertainment's massive audience, impressed another paradigm shift: a sort of social networking but decoupled from the real world, and with the goal of producing a story, a story emerging from the interactions among players.
+While the stories posted on social networks like Facebook were individual, "vanity" stories, the stories produced by MMORPG players were communal stories.
+The MMORPG game was not about winning but about exploring.
+It had no end point, no actual "winning" state.
+Will Wright's life-simulation game The Sims (2000), in particular, which was a descendant of his old SimCity (1989) for building a city, was a step towards non-competitive, community-centric entertainment.
+The emphasis was not so much on extraordinary skills as on ordinary behavior.
+However, the generation of the 2000s seemed more interested in vanity and competition than in imagination and collaboration.
+And virtual worlds like Second Life paled in comparison with fantasy worlds of videogames, notably Azeroth, introduced by Warcraft (1994) and refined in World of Warcraft, and Hyrule, introduced by Nintendo's The Legend of Zelda (1986) and transitioned to 3D in 1998.
+A MMORPG like The Sims Online (2002), which simulated a world economy, a multiplayer version of The Sims, came very close to being a metaverse: it emphasized coexistence over competition, and was set in the real world instead of a fantasy world.
 David Baszucki's and Erik Cassel's Roblox (2006) and Markus Persson's Minecraft (2011) were particularly revolutionary because they enabled players to create their own games.
+The players of Minecraft could interact with and modify a 3D environment, thereby creating complex architectures.

-Thus came the "winter" of virtual worlds.
+Thus came the "winter" of virtual worlds, but during this winter some important ideas were put forward.
+For example, Solipsis, designed by Joaquin Keller and Gwendal Simon at France Telecom, was ahead of its time: a few months before Bitcoin was born, it envisioned a metaverse distributed via peer-to-peer technology.
+Solipsis was meant to be an open-source architecture for creating a network of virtual worlds over P2P technology.
+Surveys such as Tamiko Thiel's "Cyber-Animism and Augmented Dreams" (2011) and John-David Dionisio's "3D Virtual Worlds and the Metaverse" (2013) photographed the nascent discipline, its rise and fall.
 Some tried to merge the two paradigms of virtual world and social network by creating platforms where players could hang out with real people in virtual reality, like Altspace (Bay Area, 2013) and High Fidelity (San Francisco, 2013), the latter conceived by Philip Rosedale.

 If "Snow Crash" had launched the vogue of the metaverse in the 1990s, one could argue that Ernest Cline's novel "Ready Player One" (2011) restarted it in the 2010s.